sst/guide/_chapters/organizing-serverless-projects.md

 6. To deploy this application you are going to need to run `serverless deploy` separately in each of the services.
 7. [Environments (or stages)]({% link _chapters/stages-in-serverless-framework.md %}) need to be co-ordinated across all the different services.
 So if your team is using a `dev`, `staging`, and `prod` environment, then you are going to need to define the specifics of this in each of the services.

-#### Advantages of Mono-Repo
+#### Advantages of Monorepo

-The microservice + mono-repo pattern has grown in popularity for a couple of reasons:
+The microservice + monorepo pattern has grown in popularity for a couple of reasons:

 1. Lambda functions are a natural fit for a microservice based architecture.
 This is due to a few of reasons.
 Firstly, the performance of Lambda functions is related to the size of the function.
 Secondly, debugging a Lambda function that deals with a specific event is much easier.
 Finally, it is just easier to conceptually relate a Lambda function with a single event.

 2. The easiest way to share code between services is by having them all together in a single repository.
 Even though your services end up dealing with separate portions of your app, they still might need to share some code between them.
 Say for example; you have some code that formats your requests and responses in your Lambda functions.
 This would ideally be used across the board and it would not make sense to replicate this code in all the services.

-#### Disadvantages of Mono-Repo
+#### Disadvantages of Monorepo

-Before we go through alternative patterns, let's quickly look at the drawbacks of the microservice + mono-repo pattern.
+Before we go through alternative patterns, let's quickly look at the drawbacks of the microservice + monorepo pattern.

 1. Microservices can grow out of control and each added service increases the complexity of your application.
 2. This also means that you can end up with hundreds of Lambda functions.
 3. Managing deployments for all these services and functions can get complicated.

 Most of the issues described above start to appear when your application begins to grow.
 However, there are services that help you deal with some these issues.
 Services like [IOpipe](https://www.iopipe.com), [Epsagon](https://epsagon.com), and [Dashbird](https://dashbird.io) help you with observability of your Lambda functions.
-And our own [Seed](https://seed.run) helps you with managing deployments and environments of mono-repo Serverless Framework applications.
+And our own [Seed](https://seed.run) helps you with managing deployments and environments of monorepo Serverless Framework applications.

 Now let's look at some alternative approaches.

 ### Multi-Repo

-The obvious counterpart to the mono-repo pattern is the multi-repo approach.
+The obvious counterpart to the monorepo pattern is the multi-repo approach.
 In this pattern each of your repositories has a single Serverless Framework project.

 A couple of things to watch out for with the multi-repo pattern.